Places to Visit in Scotland in Winter

 Address: Princes Street, Edinburgh

 If you want to enjoy family shopping while sipping on a warm glass of spicy mulled wine, Edinburgh’s Christmas market is the place to go.
-Nearby you’ll find a funfair with a big wheel, the (slightly terrifying) star flyer, a Christmas theme park for younger children, an ice skating rink, a gallery of ice sculptures, and more friendly pubs and bars than you’ll be able to stagger between.
+Nearby, you’ll find a funfair with a big wheel, the (slightly terrifying) Star Flyer ride, a Christmas theme park for younger children, an ice skating rink, a gallery of ice sculptures, and more friendly pubs and bars than you’ll be able to stagger between.

 The National Museum of Scotland